-However, the in home estimate can be beneficial if you are just starting out and have the time because you might be able to impress the customer and make them feel more comfortable.
+However, the in-home estimate can be beneficial if you are just starting your cleaning business up and have the time because you might be able to impress the customer and make them feel more comfortable with you.
 Although, some customers might feel that it is a waste of their time and would rather not have to meet with you in person to get a price.

 In conclusion, the estimate method that brings you the most customers should probably be the one you consider using.